 This Core, led by Paula Shireman, MD, MBA, and Peter Hornsby, PhD, promotes the career development of early-stage investigators.
-Accessing the research education, training and career development resources of UTHSCSA’s Institute for Integration of Medicine and Science (IIMS) and the robust and unique aging research resources and research education programs in South Texas, our Mentored Research Career Development (San Antonio OAIC RL5) Scholars are trained in the mechanisms that govern the aging process, and in the design of pre-clinical and clinical interventions for diseases and conditions that affect older adults.
+Accessing the research education, training and career development resources of UTHSCSA’s Institute for Integration of Medicine and Science (IIMS) and the robust and unique aging research resources and research education programs in South Texas, our Mentored Research Career Development (San Antonio OAIC RL5) Scholars are trained in the mechanisms that govern the aging process, and in the design of pre-clinical and clinical interventions for diseases and conditions that affect older adults. .
+The RL5 award mechanism is similar to the well-known KL2 award mechanism but permits more flexibility in the percentage effort required of the Scholar.
 All San Antonio OAIC RL5 Scholars will have research projects, mentoring teams, and specific short- and long-term career goals.
 The REC also will sponsor various training and mentoring research experiences.
 UT Health and its partners offer a rich pool of available trainees and mentors, additional sources of career funding, laboratories, and multiple opportunities for didactic coursework.
 San Antonio OAIC RL5 scholars also are eligible for pilot support from the PESC.

-We plan to support cohorts of up to two San Antonio OAIC RL5 Scholars annually for up to two years per award.
+We plan to support a cohort of one San Antonio OAIC RL5 Scholar annually for up to two years per award, contingent upon grant renewal.
 Leveraging the research education, training and career development resources of IIMS and the robust and unique aging research resources and research education programs in South Texas, the program enhances the clinical and translational research knowledge and experience of basic scientists, develop mechanistic research skills of clinical investigators, and facilitate collaborations among basic and clinical researchers.

 San Antonio OAIC RL5 scholar applicants should be postdoctoral fellows transitioning to full-time academic faculty appointment or junior faculty members with a graduate or professional degree (e.g., M.D., D.D.S., Ph.D., R.N., M.P.H., Pharm.D.)
 All applicants must display evidence of high motivation, a pro-active work style, strong academic achievement and scholarship.
 Other eligibility requirements include: